What is Place2Be?

 This in turn makes school a happier place to be for all the children and the school staff.
 Place2Be in Broadwater also supports teachers and school staff to think through the emotional needs of children and offers support by running whole class work agreed in consultation with the school.

-Place2Be works closely with the Special Educational Needs Coordinator (SENCO) and the Learning Mentor Service to ensure children with additional needs are offered support when needed, to address any social, emotional and behavioural needs.
+Place2Be works closely with the Special Educational Needs Coordinator (SENCO) and the Behaviour and Learning Mentor to ensure children with additional needs are offered support when needed, to address any social, emotional and behavioural needs.

 A Place for Parents is a free and confidential service for adults.
 It offers time and space with a qualified professional Parent Counsellor offering adults support with any issues they may have.
 The sessions are offered weekly and typically last from 8 to 24 weeks.